ARTST-120FR Drawing I: 'Form, Structure, and Space'

 The primary goal of this course is to provide strategies for each student to develop an individual studio art practice.
 Through experimentation, thematic development, strong sketchbook skills, and research, students will begin the process of developing and articulating a conceptual focus in their own art production.
 Students will be asked to draw on technical skills acquired in 200-level medium-specific courses to create independently generated projects.
 Simultaneously, students will be required to reflect clearly upon their work in short writing assignments towards the creation of a coherent artist statement.
 Our discussions will center on critical texts that help students position their work in larger contemporary art and cultural contexts.

-ARTST-380AE Advanced Topics in Studio Art: 'Race, Gender and Sexual Aesthetics in the Global Era' Justice'
+ARTST-380AE Advanced Topics in Art Studio: 'Race, Gender and Sexual Aesthetics in the Global Era'

 Reading across a spectrum of disciplinary focuses (e.g. philosophies of aesthetics, post-structural feminisms, Black cultural studies, and queer of color critique) this course asks the question what is the nature of aesthetics when it negotiates modes of difference?
 This course explores the history and debates on aesthetics as it relates to race, gender, and sexuality with particular emphasis on Black diaspora theory and cultural production.
 Drawing on sensation, exhibitions, active discussion, observation, and experimentation, emphasis will be placed on developing a fine-tuned approach to aesthetic inquiry and appreciation.